 Tanzania is a top African destination, a natural paradise for wildlife lovers.
 You can have a great experience in this wild and unspoiled country through breathtaking sceneries enjoying stunning National Parks/Reserves, lakes, mountains, pristine beaches with clear sea, and much more.
 We’ve visited most parts of Central and Southern Africa, but the wildlife is stunning in Tanzania.
-The thing that mostly stroke us was how easy it was to spot animals, above all lions and predators in general.
+The thing that most struck us was how easy it was to spot animals, above all lions and predators.

 1° Day: ARUSHA